Industry Research

 Who AI actually recommends for travel

 We tested this extensively.
-Across hundreds of travel planning queries to ChatGPT, Perplexity, Gemini, Claude, and Grok — using prompts like “plan me a trip to Barcelona,” “best hotels in Kyoto,” “where should I book a safari in Tanzania,” and “best platform to book vacation rentals” — the same brands dominate:
+Across the major AI platforms — using prompts like “plan me a trip to Barcelona,” “best hotels in Kyoto,” “where should I book a safari in Tanzania,” and “best platform to book vacation rentals” — the same brands dominate:

 The pattern is stark.
 When a traveler asks ChatGPT “where should I stay in Rome,” the response recommends neighborhoods and then says “you can book through Booking.com or Airbnb.”
 When asked “plan a Thailand itinerary,” the AI generates a detailed day-by-day plan — and links to Booking.com, Viator, and GetYourGuide for bookings.